Dhruv-Jain31/Weather-Notification/README.md

 # Weather-Notification
-This is a weather notification application which is built using python as a part of our agile project.
+This is a weather notification application which is built using python as a part of our devops pair project.
+This application will have GUI also.